 In 2019, CJ Hauser’s Paris Review essay about calling off their wedding went about as viral as a literary essay can possibly go.
 Though Hauser had been primarily a fiction writer, the essay’s success resulted in a nonfiction book deal, and, happily, we now have the brilliant memoir-in-essays The Crane Wife.

 I love and admire this collection.
 In many of the essays, Hauser deconstructs a familiar pop-culture text—Katherine Hepburn’s iconic film The Philadelphia Story, a William Carlos Williams poem, The Wizard of Oz—re-examining the myths about desire it offers.
 Frank and funny, the book is about love, and also, as New York Times columnist Jennifer Senior writes, “about the power of stories: The ones we are told versus the ones we tell ourselves; how they shape and misshape our expectations; how those stories can both affirm our instincts and estrange us from our deepest yearnings, sometimes at the same time.”

 CJ and I will be discussing The Crane Wife—which was a Guardian “Best Book of the Year” and a Lambda Literary Award finalist—at the Academy Art Museum on October 13.
 Register via AAM’s website to save your seat!

 What I’m Reading:

-What Else I’m Looking Forward to on the Shore this Month:
+What Else I’m Looking Forward to on the Shore:

 Shore Lit aims to enhance cultural offerings on the Eastern Shore with free community author events.
 This newsletter is written by Shore Lit Founder and Director Kerry Folan.
 If you see her walking her greyhound Pilot around town, stop and tell her what you’re reading!